ddnet/ddnet-web/www/_posts/2016-01-03-ddrace-wiki.markdown

 permalink: /news/ddrace-wiki/
 tag: current
 ---
 A [DDRace Wiki](http://wiki.ddnet.tw/wiki/DDRace) has been started by Ryozuki.
 Feel free to help with extending articles, fixing mistakes, writing new articles and translating them to other languages!
+Feel free to discuss [in the forum](http://forum.ddnet.tw/viewtopic.php?t=2969).